 Redesigning curriculum in this model takes time.
 Faculty in Grades K-12 collaborate in grade levels or departments to design instruction and assessments that will help students achieve proficiency in the district’s adopted standards.

 We are also focusing on is our system of support for students.
 We know that not all students learn in the same time or the same way, therefore it is important for the district to have a plan to help students.
-We support students by offering Academic Enrichment and Support (AES) periods within the high school schedule.
-During this daily time, students will be able to work with any teacher and receive additional instruction on particular standards.
-The high school is also implementing a Student Success Center that will provide additional support to students and an online learning environment, through Edmentum, that will allow students to access credit recovery programs during the school year.
+The high school is has a Student Success Center that provides additional support to students and an online learning environment, through Edmentum, that allows students to access credit recovery programs during the school year.
 The middle school will continue with their RTI lab, during which students receive additional help from teachers, and the elementary students will continue to work with educational technicians and interventionists when they need help.
 The Educational Program Delivery Committee, a sub-committee of Future Search, is working to develop a plan for students who need support.

 - How does proficiency-based learning work?

 - 10 Principles of Proficiency-Based Learning